BJMdotNET/pr1nc3/topics/joni-mitchell/index.md

 ----

- - [**"Jazz legend Herbie Hancock talks music, recovery and partying with Prince                                     -- Jazz giant Herbie Hancock is working on an album with Snoop and Pharrell; he'll preview it at the Minnesota Zoo. "**](http://www.startribune.com/jazz-legend-herbie-hancock-talks-music-recovery-and-partying-with-prince/439675873/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 10 August 2017 about Joni Mitchell, memoir, Miles Davis, Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/jazz-legend-herbie-hancock-talks-music-recovery-and-partying-with-prince/439675873/))
+ - [**"Jazz legend Herbie Hancock talks music, recovery and partying with Prince                                     -- Jazz giant Herbie Hancock is working on an album with Snoop and Pharrell; he'll preview it at the Minnesota Zoo. "**](http://www.startribune.com/jazz-legend-herbie-hancock-talks-music-recovery-and-partying-with-prince/439675873/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 10 August 2017 about Joni Mitchell, memoir, Miles Davis, Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/jazz-legend-herbie-hancock-talks-music-recovery-and-partying-with-prince/439675873/))

 ----